Pittsburgh Medical Malpractice Lawyer

 No Recovery / No Fee

 For over 20 years, Dallas and his experienced team of medical malpractice lawyers have represented people who were injured as the result of a medical error.
 Dallas has the experience and resources necessary to handle your case.
 The attorney you chose, makes a difference.
 The right attorney could mean the difference between a full and fair financial recovery or no financial recovery at all.

 Medical malpractice laws are designed to protect patients’ rights to pursue compensation if they are injured as the result of negligence.
-If you believe you have a medical malpractice claim in Pennsylvania, it is important to consult with an attorney who can help you determine whether your claim is worth pursuing.
-Call us in Pittsburgh at (412) 262-2888 or toll-free at (800) 777-4081, or contact a medical malpractice lawyer on line, to speak with a qualified and honest medical malpractice attorney who will review your case.
+If you believe you have a malpractice claim in Pennsylvania, it is important to consult with an attorney who can help you determine whether your claim is worth pursuing.
+Call us in Pittsburgh at (412) 262-2888 or toll-free at (800) 777-4081, or contact one of our injury lawyers online, to speak with a qualified and honest medical malpractice attorney who will review your case.